hardikkumarpatel/Node-JS-Boilerplate/README.md

 - [Winston](https://github.com/winstonjs/winston)
 - Winston is a flexible logging library for Node.js.
 It supports multiple logging levels, various output destinations, and custom formatting.

+## 🌐 i18n

+- i18n is a lightweight internationalization library for Node.js.
+It supports multiple locales, automatic language detection, customizable translation functions, and integrates easily as middleware in Express apps.

 ## 📜 Swagger

 - Swagger docs available at the following URL.